olliten/Grants-Program/applications/c++polkadot-light-client-implementation.md

 ### Why Polkadot Network?

-Equilibrium believes the Polkadot (and by proxy Kusama and Substrate) is exceptional for the following reasons:
+Equilibrium believes the Polkadot (and by proxy, Kusama and Substrate) is exceptional for the following reasons:

 #### Interoperability
 The benefit of using Polkadot for connection is for shared security and interoperability between other Paraobjects or blockchains with XCM, a format for messages that must be passed through (from one Parachain) the Polkadot Relay Chain to another Parachain, as opposed to chains to chains directly.
 The shared security model and cross Parachains / Relay Chain communications are coupled.